VertebrateResequencing/wr/.docs/cwd_matters_cleanup/readme.md

 other conditions of the same predicate; `IsDir` for a working directory that had become a regular FILE, masked in all three consumers; `execDir`'s nothing-held check, without which the no-`/proc` warning fires for every ordinary Job;
-`dirIsAtOrAbove` resolving the second of two spellings; and `isMkTempName`'s digit check, whose mutation survived the entire suite.
+`dirIsAtOrAbove` resolving the second of two spellings; and the unique dir's suffix check in `isJobCreatedWorkSpaceName`, whose mutation survived the entire suite.
 Three more were pinned after the last recorded round: `setActualCwd`'s refusal to write `ActualCwd` on a `CwdMatters` Job, `wr status`'s display for a job carrying the v0.37.0|1 poison, and `openLeaf`'s refusal to open a workspace that reappeared after the